randysimpson/ingestor/README.md

 #### Scale Deployment

-To scale the deployment you will only need to adjust the number of ingestors:
+To scale the deployment you will only need to adjust the number of Ingestors:

 ```sh
 kubectl scale deployment.v1.apps/ingestor --replicas=3